IanLuo/devne/t.md

     docker

 # ARCHIVE
+[x] import other ss.yaml and generate files for them [x] replace flake to normal .nix
 [x] to make unit runnable
     add doc for each unit, by adding a special parameter 'doc', by default null to specify input/output type for each unit